 Stars of the Stage

 There have been so many other stars that have performed on the Lobero’s Santa Barbara stage over the years, including, but not limited to, Bobby McFerrin, Marilyn Horne, Lynn Redgrave, Jerome Lowenthal, John Cleese, Kathy Bates, James Whitmore, John Raitt, Tracy Chapman, Jeff, Beau and Lloyd Bridges, McCoy Tyner, Charles Lloyd, Carol Burnett, Debbie Reynolds, Patrick Steward and many more.

 The stage is also the home to many local performing arts groups from all across Santa Barbara’s theaters, such as the Santa Barbara Chamber Orchestra, Sings Like Hell, CAMA’s Masterseries, Santa Barbara Youth Symphony, and Music Academy West to name some.

 Visiting the Lobero

 Ongoing preservation efforts are always in the works to keep the historic theaters in Santa Barbara running smoothly for generations to come.
 Since it is a well-used, well-loved venue, there are regularly held fundraising efforts in the community to preserve this landmark.
 If you are interested in attending a performance at the Lobero Theatre, there are always plenty of shows and concerts coming up.
 You can start by visiting the main website and clicking on “Events” to see what is scheduled for the upcoming months.
-And make sure to browse the available vacation rentals from Paradise Retreats for your stay: we offer rentals with anywhere from 3 bedrooms to 5 or larger, with luxury amenities and amazing views.
+And make sure to browse the available vacation rentals from Paradise Retreats for your stay: we offer rentals with anywhere from 1 bedroom studio, 3 bedrooms to 5 or larger, with luxury amenities and incredible views.